realead/memmeter/README.md

 There are some things worth mentioning:

-  * a performance drop of the L1 cache for sizes around 2KB
+  * a performance drop of the L1 cache for sizes around 2KB (reason is yet unknown to me)
-  * drop of speed for L1->L2 is more abrupt then L2->L3, it seems as if L1 were not shared between threads, but L2 is (at least to some degree)
+  * drop of speed for L1->L2 is more abrupt than L2->L3, it seems as if L1 were not shared between threads, but L2 is (at least to some degree)
   * L3 seems to be shared among all processors/threads

 ## latency

 Prefetcher are damn good nowdays!
 To trick it out we prepare a single-cycle (so really whole memory is visited) permutation and tranverse trough it.
-Because of the randomness and dependency of the next step on the current there is nothing that the prefetcher can do.
+Because of the randomness and dependency of the next step on the currently fetched data there is nothing that the prefetcher can do.

-Running `sh run_test.sh latency` we get the following results:
+Running `sh run_test.sh latency` we get the following results (will be saved in `src/output_test_latency.png`, `src/output_test_latency.txt`):

 ![1](results/output_test_latency.png)